Episcopal Advisory Board

 Kathleen Beckman, L.H.S., is the President Co-Founder of the Foundation of Prayer for Priests, a best selling author, and Ignatian certified retreat director who has addressed clergy, Religious sisters, and laity internationally.
 She is a frequently seen and heard on EWTN TV and radio programs.
 In 2001 she was invested in the Equestrian Order of the Holy Sepulcher of Jerusalem, an honor for outstanding service to the Church.
 Having served as a facilitator for the Pope Leo XIII Institute, she completed the course on Liberation from Evil at the Pontifical Regina Apostolorum University, Rome.
 At her bishop's request, since 2003, she assists priests in the ministry of deliverance and exorcism.
 She serves on the advisory board of Magnificat, A Ministry to Catholic Women and the Pope Leo XIII Institute.
 Kathleen and her husband are business owners, have two grown sons, one granddaughter, and live in Orange, California.
-Sophia Institute Press (sophiainstitute.com) published her books, "Praying for Priests: A Mission for the New Evangelization" (2014); "God's Healing Mercy" (2015); and "When Women Pray" (2017). www.kathleenbeckman.com.
+Sophia Institute Press (sophiainstitute.com) published her books, "Praying for Priests: An Urgent Call for the Salvation of Souls" (2018); "God's Healing Mercy" (2015); and "When Women Pray" (2017). www.kathleenbeckman.com.